Towards enriched universal algebra: Enriched equational theories

-Now, for a general equational theory $\mathbb E$, it follows that the $\cv$-category $\Mod(\mathbb E)$ is locally $\lambda$-presentable as a full subcategory of $\Str(\mathbb L)$, being the intersection of full subcategories as above.
+Now, for a general equational theory $\mathbb E$, it follows that the $\cv$-category $\Mod(\mathbb E)$ is locally $\lambda$-presentable as a full subcategory of $\Str(\mathbb L)$, being the intersection (that is, a wide pullback) of full subcategories as above.
 Therefore the forgetful $\cv$-functor $U\colon \Mod(\mathbb E)\to \cv$ is continuous and $\lambda$-ary, and hence it has a left adjoint (since the domain is locally presentable).
 Finally, it is easy to see that $U$ strictly creates coequalizers for $U$-absolute pairs, making it strictly monadic. \end{proof}

 Conversely, we can describe $\cv$-categories of algebras as given by models of equational theories.
 We stress out that the equational theory that we construct below only involves the terms of Definition~\ref{terms}, not the extended ones.
-Therefore this syntactically improves the result of \cite[5.24]{LP}.
+Therefore, this syntactically improves the result of \cite[5.24]{LP} where extended terms are used, and justifies our choice of terms.